kaaveland/kaaveland.github.io/content/posts/2024-05-27-shortlived-postgres-servers.md

 that's actually true, if you need high availability and a solid recovery point objective.
 But there are a lot of use cases where that's overkill, for example short-lived test environments, or CI/CD pipelines.

+Edit: Hacker news thread [here](https://news.ycombinator.com/item?id=40813479), in which several people tip about [testcontainers](https://testcontainers.com/), which is great for running tests, both locally and in CI/CD.
+[pgtemp](https://github.com/boustrophedon/pgtemp) can automate exactly the steps I describe in this post and seems like a great tool.

 ## The postgres data directory